ajensen3point14/website-html/README.md

 Simplicity in design is key.
 This project consolidated the original plan to just one main menu page, instead of redirecting all over the place, unifying code and using fewer files.

+### React
+npm install react - in project directory npm install -g create-react-app

+in react each function controls a part of a screen

+JS componenets need to start w/ a capital letter

+React blends html and js

+html can only be returned in a single tag, but it can be a dummy tag and hold a bunch of others

+The direction matters - parents can pass info to child elements/components, but child components can't pass data back to parents.
+To have children notify parents, pass a callback in from the parent that the child can invoke

+react rendering happens dynamically in the client

+npm run build - this will run Babel so other systems can read my code, and will help me get the client js